Why share your knowledge?

 - Gets others to also share, which may ultimately benefit you

-- Strokes your ego: when people ask for your help and then thank you for providing it
+- Boosts your confidence and strokes your ego: when people ask for your help and then thank you for providing it

-- Strengthens your knowledge: others can confirm, point out flaws, or improve what you know
+- Strengthens your knowledge and helps you innovate: others can confirm, point out flaws in, or improve what you know through collaboration

 Organizational benefits: From 15 KM Benefits, knowledge sharing improves profit by: